23rd of November to 4th of December 2022

 Join us on this 13-day photographic adventure starting in Dunedin, NZ.
-We travel by small expedition ship, heading south and exploring some of New Zealand’s amazing subantarctic islands, reaching as far south as Australia’s Macquarie Island.
+We travel by an expedition ship, heading south and exploring some of New Zealand’s amazing subantarctic islands, reaching as far south as Australia’s Macquarie Island.
 We return to Invercargill on the southern tip of NZ’s South Island.

 We will be exploring rarely-visited wilderness hotspots, photographing wildlife (largely birds but also some mammals), plants, and stunning landscapes.

 We will have a maximum of 9 photographers on this expedition, led by professional nature photographers and tutor, Michael Snedic